-These differing numbers do not mean that FIFe recognizes five more breeds than CFA does.
-There are quite a few breeds that are unique to each organization; for example, the German Rex is one that FIFe acknowledges, while only the CFA recognizes the Ragamuffin.
-In general, Europeans seem to be more open to recognizing short- and long-haired versions as different breeds, such as long- and short-haired American curls and Selkirk Rexes, while the CFA says that these are two versions of the same breed.
+These differing numbers do not mean that FIFe recognizes five more than CFA does.
+There are quite a few that are unique to each organization.
+For example, the German Rex is one that FIFe acknowledges, while only the CFA recognizes the Ragamuffin.
+In general, Europeans seem to be more open to recognizing short and long-haired versions as a separate breed.
+For example, the long and short-haired American curls and Selkirk Rexes, while the CFA says that these are two versions of the same breed of cat.

 The total number of distinct breeds recognized by either or both the CFA and FIFe is 64.